 In addition to providing solutions to our customers, we also provide farming insight and support on how to use our feeders.
 Whether you want to order your feeder or ask us a question, we’re here to help.
 Contact us today!

-Why Ground Feeding is Bad for Horses, Cows & Farmers
+Why Ground Feeding Is Bad For Horses, Cows & Farmers

 While most savvy farmers know that ground feeding is an outdated method, some still hold onto this old tradition—and that’s a bad thing.
 Some classic farming traditions have unfortunately stuck around.